hiperwalk/hiperwalk/docs/install/index.rst

 NVIDIA Toolkit
 --------------

+Skip this section if the :ref:`docs_gpu_prerequisites` are not installed.

 Once the GPU drivers have been successfully installed, it's necessary to install the NVIDIA Toolkit, allowing hiperblas-core